Skip to product information

 "The Danubia Jupiter kit comes complete with an adjustable aluminium tripod."

 Setting up telescopes, takes a bit of time as the night sky is vast and objects within it very small.
 We always advise that you set the telescope using land objects to start with, so that you can get a feel for the focal range of the instrument and the field of view.
-Once an image is correctly found and focused on, then the next stage is to line the telescope up with a full moon, on a bright, clear night and then the rest of the night sky will become visible.
+Once an image is correctly found and focuused on, then the next stage is to line the telescope up with a full moon, on a bright, clear night and then the rest of the night sky will become visible.
 It is also a good way of working out where the other planets and stars are in relation to the moon.
+For further information, follow the link to our 'Understanding Telescopes' page

 Customer Reviews